 This chart shows the 1 year percentage change in GDP (rather than the “official” GDP number, which takes the growth the last 3 months and compounds it 4 times).
 During the current 9 year economic recovery, we’ve only seen growth eclipse the long-term trend one time (late 2014).
 Since then it has fallen back to about 2%.

-Don’t get me wrong, putting more people in people’s pockets is certainly a good thing.
+Don’t get me wrong, putting more money in people’s pockets is certainly a good thing.
 This could push growth back to the 3% range and possibly even a bit higher.
 This would FEEL really good………………..for a brief amount of time.
 The problem with the approach taken by Congress the last 40 years is focusing too much on what will get them elected every 2 years rather than what will actually spark long-term economic prosperity for ALL generations.

 It is mathematically impossible given the structure of our economy and the demographics to get GDP growth back above a sustainable 3% rate with these tax cuts.
 Even reducing regulations will not do enough to spark sustainable long-term economic growth.
 When you strip out everything else, our long-term economic growth comes down to two things — how many people are working and how much are they producing.
 Economists call this “Potential GDP”.